sad-sys/Trading_Game/README.md

 ## Contributions

 Feel free to fork this project, make changes, and submit pull requests.
 We're always looking for ways to improve the simulation and add new features!

----

-Remember to replace placeholders like `[stock symbol]` with actual examples or more detailed explanations if necessary.
-This README provides a comprehensive overview of your project, its features, and how to interact with it, catering to both users and potential contributors.